 There are plenty of blogging sites today where you can spread your knowledge.
 Like I say above, I’d highly recommend creating your own website and using that as an extra knowledge sharing platform.
 I’m going to share another blog regarding building a website on a tight budget, so keep your eyes peeled.
 Events are another source of where you can go to promote yourself.
 Get some business cards created on Vista Print, they’re good quality and affordable, and get dishing them out to any Tom, Dick and Harry.

 I.e. When shall I do this?
 When shall I do that?
 When’s the right time?

 The answer to this question is always NOW!
 Or if you’re me, after payday.
 Don’t waste time waiting for the right moment, because it might never come, there’s no time like the present.
 So another “what” question for you: “What you waiting for?”

-For example, who is my target audience?
-Who will be interested in what I have to offer?
+For example, who is your target audience?
+Who will be interested in what you have to offer?

 Now this is an important question!
 It should be obvious to you who you need to target once your business idea is put in place.
-In my case it’s small to medium enterprises (aka SME’s).
+In my case it’s small to medium enterprises (aka SME’s – for now).
 It’s only me with a bit of help on the side, so it was easy for me to establish who Parvenue would be targeting.
 Some people may not find this so easy.
 Again like I said in my 2nd blog, market research!

 Communication is key when it comes to the “who” questions.
 Search for local networking events, or have a look at national arenas.
 See what exhibitions they have on which might interest you.
 Make sure you take some business cards and have a good old fashioned natter.
 Remember, you’re representing your own work of art so brag about it!

-If you have any other questions about the 5 W’s then please get in touch or if you need a blog sharing, I’d be pleased to help!
+If you have any other questions for me about the 5 W’s then please get in touch; or if you need me to do a blog share, I’d be more than pleased to help!